usegraffy/graffy/docs/decisions.md

 Decision: Keep cached data in a tree with symlinks

-## Should Grue Server have full REST compatibility?
+## Should Graffy Server have full REST compatibility?

 This would require:
 - returning just the branch at path, rather than sparse trees from the root